According to Strongs Concordance Baptize is defined in as follows.

 Bible Study Magazine, James Montgomery Boice, May 1989.

-Matthew 28:19 says, “Therefore go and teach all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.”
+Matthew 28:19 says, “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.”
 This literally means to immerse into the name of, the character of God Himself.

-If you were put into a pool of water and died from suffocation, and then were born again with the life of God in you that would be a good example of what happened to you in the spirit realm.
-This is why Jesus wants us baptized; in order to show to the world, the demons, our flesh and body and mind what actually happened to us in the spirit realm.
+If you were put into a pool of water and died from suffocation, and then were born again with the life of God in you that would be a good example of what happened to you in the spiritual realm.
+This is why Jesus wants us to be baptized; in order to show to the world, the demons, our flesh and body and mind what actually happened to us in the spiritual realm.
 The actual act of going into the water and coming out really does not do anything for you, except gives you an opportunity to obey God.

 Baptism does give you salvation.

-Paul talked about our having been baptized with Christ when we were born again.
-Romans 6:4 says, “Therefore we were buried with Him by baptism into death, so that as Christ was raised up from the dead by the glory of the Father; even so we also should walk in newness of life.”
+Paul talked about us being baptized with Christ when we were born again.
+Romans 6:4 says, “Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life.”

-Colossians 2:12 says, “buried with Him in baptism, in whom also you were raised through the faith of the working of God, raising Him from the dead.”
+Colossians 2:12 says, “buried with Him in baptism, in which you also were raised with Him through faith in the working of God, who raised Him from the dead.”

 Jesus was baptized.
-He had no sin but this was a sign that we was going to identify and absorb our sin.
+He had no sin but this was a sign that He was going to identify and absorb our sin.

-Matthew 3:13-17 says, “Then Jesus came from Galilee to Jordan, to John, to be baptized by him.
-But John restrained Him, saying, ‘I have need to be baptized by You, and do You come to me?’
-And answering Jesus said to him, ‘Allow it now, for it is becoming to us to fulfill all righteousness.’
+Matthew 3:13-17 says, “Then Jesus came from Galilee to John at the Jordan to be baptized by him.
+And John tried to prevent Him, saying, ‘I need to be baptized by You, and are You coming to me?’
+But Jesus answered and said to him, ‘Permit it to be so now, for thus it is fitting for us to fulfill all righteousness.’
 Then he allowed Him.
-And Jesus, when He had been baptized, went up immediately out of the water.
-And lo, the heavens were opened to Him, and He saw the Spirit of God descending like a dove and lighting upon Him.
-And lo, a voice from Heaven, saying, ‘This is My beloved Son, in whom I am well pleased.’”
+When He had been baptized, Jesus came up immediately from the water; and behold, the heavens were opened to Him, and He saw the Spirit of God descending like a dove and alighting upon Him.
+And suddenly a voice came from heaven, saying, ‘This is My beloved Son, in whom I am well pleased.’”

 Some argue about being sprinkled or about being dunked.
 It is not worth arguing about!
 All I can say is that in Muslim countries when people come to the Lord, the ones that are baptized by being immersed into water are the ones who are killed and persecuted.